Last Update – 24 Jan 2020

 Q- What is the best time to invest in PPF?

-Ans- The best time to invest in PPF is between 1st and 5th of any month because interest is calculated for each month on the lowest balance in your account, between the close of 5th day and the end of the month.
+Ans- The best time to invest in PPF is between the 1st and 5th of any month because interest is calculated for each month on the lowest balance in your account, between the end of the 5th day and the end of the month.

-Q- What Happens if I forget to invest one year?
+Q- What Happens if I forget to invest for one year?

 Ans- Your account will be considered deactivated.
-In order to reactivate, you have to pay a fine of Rs 50 for each year that you have not made any subscription and also make a minimum subscription of Rs 500 for each year you have missed.
+In order to reactivate, you have to pay a fine of Rs 50 for each year along with a minimum Rs 500 for each year you have missed.

-Q- Can I open PPF account in the name of my minor child?
+Q- Can I open the PPF account in the name of my minor child?

 Q- If I make a contribution towards my spouse account, will this be allowed for a tax deduction?